-In Michigan, there are four different degrees of criminal sexual conduct which is commonly called CSC.
-Each degree of CSC has various elements that must be alleged in order to be prosecuted with a crime.
+In Michigan, there are four different degrees of criminal sexual conduct.
+Each degree of criminal sexual conduct has various elements that must be alleged in order to be prosecuted with a crime.
 The focus of this particular article is the 2nd degree, if you would like to know more of the criminal sexual conduct in the first degree click here.
-CSC 2 in general is a crime of alleged sexual contact not involving penetration.
+Criminal sexual conduct 2 in general is a crime of alleged sexual contact not involving penetration.
 Must second degree criminal sexual conduct cases are charged based on the age of the complainant.

 What is 2nd degree criminal sexual conduct?

 Michigan Penal Code §750.520(c) describes the crime of 2nd degree criminal sexual conduct.
-A person can be found guilty of 2nd degree CSC if he or she engages in sexual contact with another person under who is under the age of 13; or the other person is less than 16 years of age, but over the age of 13, under the following circumstances:
+A person can be found guilty of 2nd degree criminal sexual conduct if he or she engages in sexual contact with another person under who is under the age of 13; or the other person is less than 16 years of age, but over the age of 13, under the following circumstances:

 - The committer is a member of the same household as the other person.